Cosmo697/Multi-Utility-Tool/code_analysis.md

 - `agents/logger_agent.py` and runtime log files are deleted.

 **Next Steps:**
-- Implement thread tracking and graceful shutdown in `app.py` and agents.
 - Refactor all file paths to use `os.path.join` and user directories (consider `appdirs`).
 - Update and sync documentation (`README.md`, `AGENTS.md`).
 - Expand and improve test coverage for all modules.